IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 28. Enter **ibm watsonx** in the search field and the click the **IBM watsonx Assistant for Z Operator Catalog** tile.

+    !!! tip "Be patient."

-    Note, it may take a few minutes for the operator to appear.
-If the operator is not found initially,refresh the browser page and try the search again.
+        It may take a minute or two for the **IBM watsonx Assistant for Z Operator Catalog** tile to appear.

     ![](_attachments/installAssistantOperator1.png)